mediadrop/mediadrop/doc/install.rst

 --------------------

-It's highly recommended that you create a virtual environment for your Simpleplex installation, and any other Python apps you might use in the future.
+It's highly recommended that you create a virtual environment for your MediaCore installation, and any other Python apps you might use in the future.
 Part of the power of Python is the wealth of libraries for developers to take advantage of, but when dependencies conflict it can cause some serious headaches.
 Save yourself loads of trouble later and use ``virtualenv``.

-Let's create a new virtualenv for Simpleplex:
+Let's create a new virtualenv for MediaCore:

 .. sourcecode:: bash

-    $ virtualenv --no-site-packages simpleplex_env
+    $ virtualenv --no-site-packages mediacore_env
-    New python executable in simpleplex_env/bin/python
+    New python executable in mediacore_env/bin/python
     Installing setuptools............done.

-    $ cd simpleplex_env
+    $ cd mediacore_env

 The ``--no-site-packages`` command prevents this virtualenv from accessing any of the libraries you've installed to the system site-packages folder, so none